 The Lebanese table offers a compelling blend of exotic ingredients, subtly combined.
 Its seasonal food choices and earthy flavors offer inspiration to professional chefs across the world.
 The epitome of the Mediterranean diet, Lebanese cuisine combines herbs, spices and fresh ingredients in an almost limitless array of robustly flavored dishes.
 From aromatic nibbles like almonds, to mains, and most of all, mezze, or “small plates”, the cuisine seems perfectly engineered for happiness at the table.

 I’ve never been to Lebanon, so how do I know this?
-Well, chalk it up to a trip last year to Jordan, where I met an exuberant Lebanese entrepreneur named Hebah.
+Well, chalk it up to a trip last year to Jordan, where Tom and I met an exuberant Lebanese entrepreneur named Hebah.

 Everything you need, right here

 We visited Jordan in the run-up to our wedding day, and had decided to buy our rings while on holiday there.
 After much to-ing and fro-ing, we found ourselves before the window display of a jewelry shop not far from our hotel.

 The door opened, and an ample woman with a smile to match stepped onto the sidewalk and motioned us inside.
 “Here you will find everything you need!” she exclaimed, with a wag of an impressive head of hair.